 - Explore the native village in Talipanan: The Mangyan were the first colonisers of Mindoro and the style of settlements hasn’t changed much in hundreds of years.
 Definitely worth visiting whilst you’re on the island.

-- Have a game of volleyball: Head to White Beach for an afternoon of sandy volleyball.
+- Have a game of volleyball: Head to White Beach for an afternoon of sand volleyball.

 - Party with the locals: For a night out on the town, hit Big Apple in Sabang, before moving onto The Venue where locals and foreigners mingle on the dance floor till the early hours.
 Alternatively, if you prefer to sing then Cheap Charlie’s Bar offers karaoke with a friendly atmosphere and pool table too.